drbunyod/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Project: Rock Paper Scissors
-Project: Rock Paper Scissors
+My solution for the "Rock Paper Scissors" project from The Odin Project.